Micah22/2022ITCapstone/readme.md

-# Skeleton App
+# Pokemon Trainers Demo

-This is a very basic skeleton express app you can use to build from on labs and projects.
+A demo app that shows how we can search for and choose trainers based on pokemon types.